patractlabs/ZoPatract/zokrates_book/src/introduction.md

-# Introduction
+# ZoPatract

-ZoPatract is a toolbox for zkSNARKs on Substrate.
+[ZoPatract](https://patractlabs.github.io/ZoPatract) is a toolbox for zkSNARKs on Substrate.
 It helps you use verifiable computation in your DApp, from the specification of your program in a high level language to generating proofs of computation to verifying those proofs in [ink!](https://github.com/paritytech/ink).

 ## Background on zkSNARKs